scalding-io/social-media-analytics/README.md

 |        100MillionUnique         |   3GB  |  23   |    1     |       99,707,828 |       100,185,762 |   46 seconds   |
 |        500MillionUnique         | 15,3GB | 114   |    1     |      495,467,613 |       500,631,225 |   52 seconds   |

-The above measurements are with using *12-bits* [ Where error rate is : 1.04 / sqrt (2^{bits}) ] ~ 1.6 % for HyperLogLog
+The above measurements are with using *12-bits* [ Where error rate is : `1.04 / sqrt (2^{bits})` ] ~ 1.6 % for HyperLogLog
 By using *20-bits* the average error rate is ~ 0.1 % and the execution time increases marginally by just 1-2 seconds.

 ## Conclusions

-When counting cardinality on high volume data, think no more !
+When counting cardinality on high volume data, **think no more** !!!
 HyperLogLog is the actual winner for streaming and batch calculations.

 # CALCULATING HISTOGRAMS

-In this test, we will calculate the frequency table of the top-100 Wikipedia authors - using a [20 GByte](datasets/wikipedia/README.md) Wikipedia dataset, containing more than 400 M lines (403,802,472 lines) with 5,686,427 unique authors
+In this test, we will calculate the frequency table of the top-100 Wikipedia authors - using a [20 GByte](datasets/wikipedia/) Wikipedia dataset, containing more than 400 M lines (403,802,472 lines) with 5,686,427 unique authors

 Three experiments are performed:

 * Calculation of Top100 heavy hitters on 5 million unique elements
 * Calculation of Top100 heavy hitters on 200 million unique elements
-* Calculation of multiple histograms in a single pass: Top-10 wikipedia edits/seconds, Top-100 authors, Top-12 months, Top-24 hours
+* Calculation of multiple histograms in a single pass: Top-10 wikipedia edits/seconds, Top-100 authors, Frequencies of 12 months, and 24 hours

 ## Experiment - TopN on 5 million unique elements